What is a Get Home Bag (GHB)?

 Quality Compass

 You may think you know your area well enough to travel blindfolded.
-The fact is, even the best woodsman get disoriented once and a while.
+The fact is, even the best woodsman gets disoriented once and a while.
 Having a quality compass could mean the difference between getting home or dying in the woods.
 Further, a compass and an updated topographical map can help you change routes quickly to avoid dangerous areas.

 Quality topographical map